 Deploying Content and Configuration Updates

-Deploying a new release of your project to a production environment may require updating existing repository content.
+Deploying a new release of your project to a production environment may require updating existing repository data.
 For example: a new field "Vendor" with a default value "Hippo" was added to an existing content type "Product", and the default value must be added to existing "Product" documents.

 This guide describes the concepts involved and the procedures for the most common use cases, to make your deployments quick and painless.